radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 * ACK

-> Change of Authorization "positive acknowlegement" packets.
+> Change of Authorization "positive acknowledgment" packets.
 For brevity, when this document refers to "ACK" packets, it means either or both of CoA-ACK and Disconnect-ACK packets.

 * NAK

-> Change of Authorization "negative acknowlegement" packets.
+> Change of Authorization "negative Acknowledgements" packets.
 For brevity, when this document refers to "NAK" packets, it means either or both of CoA-NAK and Disconnect-NAK packets.

 * RADIUS/TLS